* 20th Anniversary: 2003 to 2023 *

-Have a look at this old photograph.
+Have a look at this old photograph of what may be the original Anders Celsius Thermometer.
 This is showing a scientist's creation that he created 5 years before he died.
 Courtney Adamen of Auburn Maine provided this image and caption to StuffintheAir.com

-- He was an astronomer in Sweden who lived from 1701 to 1744.
-He became well-known for starting the Uppsala Astronomical Observatory, and even more so for coming up with the Celsius temperature scale, which is shown on the thermometer above.
+Anders Celsius was an astronomer, physicist, and mathematician in Sweden who lived from 1701 to 1744.
+He became well-known for starting the Uppsala Astronomical Observatory, and even more so for coming up with the Celsius temperature scale, which is shown on the Anders Celsius thermometer picture above.

 Temperature scales have normally been defined by picking two points of interest, comparing their temperatures and sub-dividing it go get the scale.
 Any two will do.
 Body temperature or anything else that is consistent.
 That may have been a little more difficult to find.